Wilfred/difftastic/manual/src/adding_a_parser.md

 ## Add the source code

-Tree-sitter parsers are sometimes packaged on npm, sometimes packaged on crates.io, and have different release frequencies.
-Difftastic uses git subtrees (not git submodules) to track parsers.

 Once you've found a parser, add it as a git subtree to `vendor/`.
 We'll use [tree-sitter-json](https://github.com/tree-sitter/tree-sitter-json) as